jw120/toy-rxjs/README.md

 ## TODO

+* Get all tests to compile again
-* Next - finish tests
+* Review tests
+  - Excess done's in timer.spec?
+* Add a hot observable
 * Todo - finish basic creation set - around fromIterable.
 Simpligy tests.
 Refactor test files.
 * async-helper-spec.ts looks promising.
 Is there sugar for the done-handling?
 Add this type of async to our creators? can we use logging version that captures [time, message] pairs?